 INFORMATION FOR VOLUNTEERS

-Volunteers are a very important component to the shelter community.
-As we are in the process of getting established, we will need volunteers as part of our core team, providing supervision, meal prep assistance, transportation and other care-giving tasks.
-As the program develops volunteers will have opportunities for impacting the youth residents personally as they serve as tutors, mentors, activity directors, music and visual art instructors, and more.
+Volunteers are a very important component in the shelter community.
+Volunteers may have opportunities for impacting the youth personally as they serve as tutors, mentors, activity directors, music and visual art instructors, and more.
 These one-on-one times are often the point of most personal connection and therefore hold great potential for developing a vision that gives hope for the future.

 Volunteers are considered a part of the staff of the shelter.
 They will receive basic orientation and training and will participate in helping to frame the youth’s action plan.
 If you are interested in being a volunteer with Youth Empowerment Shelter, contact us at email@example.com, or call (541) 993-0542 and talk to Linda.
 You will need to complete an application and give references.
 Volunteers, like all staff, must be able to pass a background check and a drug test.